 Thanks to the tireless work of the pigs gobbling up all of the acorns, other animals grazing on the forest can be harmed less often by consuming the fallen nuts.

 Where do you find the pigs?

-You can usually find the pigs roaming the forest floors from mid-September, usually when the acorns begin to drop.
-The exact Pannage dates are decided by the New Forest Verderers and the Forestry Commission, and is based on seasonal variations.
-The 2020 Pannage season starts on 14th September this year.
-The season last for 60 days or until all of the acorns have been removed from the forest floor.
+You can usually find the pigs roaming the forest floors from mid-September, usually when the acorns begin to drop, but it is based on seasonal variations.
+The 2021 Pannage season starts on the 13th of September this year.
+The season will last for 60 days or until all of the acorns have been removed from the forest floor.

 Tracking down pigs for removal, however, is not always easy.
 Some will travel many miles in the quest for food or a mate.
-Then, to bring searches to a successful conclusion, commoners depend on an intimate knowledge of both the area and the pigs, and information supplied by helpful neighbours.
+Commoners depend on an intimate knowledge of both the area and the pigs, to recall their animals.

 Pigs are very photogenic and we encourage you to admire them from a distance.
 Please do not approach them or touch them, especially their piglets (we know they are cute).
 Like all forest animals, their mums can also be aggressive and bite you if they feel threatened.